dapper-mapper/ua-geog330/labs/lab11/README.md

 ![image](https://user-images.githubusercontent.com/13280304/141537208-314aefb4-72d7-4cbf-a6fd-339eb86f71b7.png)

+:question:
-:question::question:***Question 1: Create a new visualization of the Sentinel-2 imagery using a different bands combination.
+***Question 1: Create a new visualization of the Sentinel-2 imagery using a different bands combination.
 Take a screenshot of your new visualization, add to the submission document, and add 1-2 sentences describing the visualization and what you can see with this new visualization.***

 ### Step 3.
 Add the JRC Global Surface Water Dataset and Visualize